mathjax/MathJax-docs/options/startup/loader.rst

         source: {},                                  // the URLs for components, when defaults aren't right
         dependencies: {},                            // arrays of dependencies for each component
         provides: {},                                // components provided by each component
-        require: null                                // function to use for loading components }
+        require: null,                               // function to use for loading components
+        pathFlters: []                               // functions to use to process package names }
     };